 With our devices becoming more like an extension of our body, the boundaries of between work and home are rapidly blurring.
-The traditional nine-till-five working week has been replaced with an always on culture and retreating from work life has become more of a challenge.
+The traditional nine-till-five working week has been replaced with an always-on culture and retreating from work-life has become more of a challenge.
 And while everything beauty was once considered a frivolity, perceptions have changed: the at-home spa ritual has become an important aspect of overall health and well-being.

 â€śOver the recent years the awareness has really shifted,â€ť says Polynesian Spa Retreat manager Helena Keenan. â€śItâ€™s not considered vain or a waste of money.
 Itâ€™s considered beneficial, youâ€™re caring for your skin, your body and mind,â€ť she says.
-Keenan says that as we have gained a deeper understanding of the value and necessity of a holistic approach to both health and beauty, beauty routines have evolved into ritual.
+Keenan says that as we have gained a deeper understanding of the value and necessity of a holistic approach to both health and beauty, beauty routines have evolved into a ritual.

 Make the time

 Finding the time to unwind and reap the benefits of an at-home ritual is often easier said than done.
 But a little relaxation and â€śme timeâ€ť is better than none at all says Keenan. â€śItâ€™s essential to have some time where you can switch off, it might not be possible weekly but even fortnightly,â€ť she says. â€śHow we fit that into our own schedule is very personal.
 Everyoneâ€™s responsibilities are different.
 Choose a day off, an afternoon a morning, an hour or even 20 minutes.â€ť